ravinagabhyru/fxoanda/README.md

 This is an unofficial [Oanda](https://wwww.oanda.com/) API client.
 This client is still an experimental work in progress however it is reasonably functional.

-The client is generated from the Oanda V20 API definitions.
+The client implements the Oanda V20 REST API with structured error handling and type-safe requests.
+For the latest API documentation, refer to the [official OANDA v20 API documentation](https://developer.oanda.com/rest-live-v20/introduction/).

 The current state of the client API is low-level but usable however I would like to see a more ergonomic layer developed on top.

 ## Installation